averyth3archivist/python-file-update-algorithm/README.md

 ## Portfolio Project from Google Cybersecurity Professional Certificate

 ### Project description
-As a healthcare company's security professional, I regularly updated a file listing employees authorized to access restricted content based on their handling of patient records.
+As a fictitious healthcare company's security professional, I regularly updated a file listing employees authorized to access restricted content based on their handling of patient records.
 Access was restricted by IP address, with an allow list for permitted IPs and a remove list for exclusions.
 My task was to develop a Python algorithm to remove IPs listed on the remove list from the ```"allow_list.txt"```.

 ### Open the file that contains the allow list